Welcome to Earthrise Press

 The Grove of the Eumenides

 The Grove of the Eumenides: Essays on Literature, Criticism, and Culture.
-Frederick Glaysher invokes a global vision beyond the prevailing postmodern conceptions of life and literature that have become firmly entrenched in contemporary world culture.
+Frederick Glaysher evokes a global vision beyond the prevailing postmodern conceptions of life and literature that have become firmly entrenched in contemporary world culture.

 East and West meet in a new synthesis of a global vision of humankind ranging over classic literature, ancient and modern, both Western and non-Western, from the dilemmas of modernity in Yeats, Eliot, Milosz, Bellow, Dostoevsky, to Lu Xun, Ryuichi Tamura, Kenzaburo Oe, Naguib Mahfouz, R. K. Narayan, among others, from mimesis and deconstruction to the United Nations, with extensive essays on Chinese, Japanese, and South-Asian literature.
-This book is the foundation upon which Glaysher's epic poem The Parliament of Poets rests.
+The Grove of the Eumenides is the foundation upon which Glaysher's epic poem is built.

 Letters from the American Desert